Updated in 2015

 - The fact that it is open source (rather than commercial) is a barrier/turn-off to some clients.
 They want the assurances that come with a commercial organisation developing and taking responsibility for the product.
 They want to be able to hold someone accountable, and be able to contact someone whose job it is to respond, in case of any problem.

-- Although WordPress is a popular platform, it is reliant on the pool of open-source developers for all product improvements and bug-fixes, who do this free of charge, primarily in their free time.
+- Although WordPress is a popular platform, it is reliant on the pool of open-source developers for product improvements and bug-fixes, many of whom who do this primarily in their free time.
 Therefore, it can sometimes take a while for bugs to be fixed.

 - Most added features are only available as 3rd-party plugins or widgets: this means they are not supported by WordPress, and can sometimes cause compatibility issues when the WordPress platform is upgraded.
 And sometimes they are just plain rubbish, as there is no quality-control process.
 Anyone can develop and release a plugin/widget, so there’s a high chaff-to-wheat ratio.